torbenwendt/razr/README.txt

 What's in the distribution?
 ===============================================================================

-This distribution adds an toolbox for synthesizing and analyzing binaural room impulse responses (BRIRs) to your Matlab installation.
+This distribution adds a toolbox for synthesizing and analyzing binaural room impulse responses (BRIRs) to your Matlab installation.
 Example simulations are included.